mathsjames/fastDLA/README.md

 # fastDLA

-This repository provides a program for simulating off-grid diffusion limited aggregation (DLA) due to [Peter Meakin](https://link.aps.org/doi/10.1103/PhysRevA.27.1495).
+This repository provides a program for simulating off-grid diffusion limited aggregation (DLA).
+A model of aggregation due to [Peter Meakin](https://link.aps.org/doi/10.1103/PhysRevA.27.1495).
+It implements an algorithm due to [Peter Ossadnik](https://www.sciencedirect.com/science/article/abs/pii/037843719190224Z).

-The code runs in O(n polylog(n)) time (within a polylog(n) factor of optimal) and is explained and analysed in a forthcoming paper.
+The main body of the code runs in O(n polylog(n)) time (within a polylog(n) factor of optimal) and is explained and analysed in a forthcoming paper.
+Whilst the initial memory allocation and zeroing requires O(n^1.18) time and space, in practice this is not the main time cost.
 The header file alone can be included in a C++ project or the cpp file can be compiled to generate clusters and save them to file.

 ## Usage